utk-eecs-crumpton-tas/cs102-handbook/docs/in-class-lab-notes/bowling-notes.md

 Frame 9 double strike edge case - add frame 9 roll 1 + frame 10 roll 1 + frame 10 roll 2 (not frame 10 roll 3)

 ![frame9-double-strike-edge-case](/img/labs/bowling/frame9-double-strike-edge-case.png)

-## Tests

-The tests for this lab can be found [here](https://github.com/seeker-3/cs102-resources/blob/main/guides/bowling-tests.md).
-There are the same tests your labs will be graded with.